 Short-term priorities

-Adopt the Company Law in line with the requirements of the Annex to the Association Agreement;
+Adopt the Company Law in line with the requirements of the Annex to the Association Agreement, (such as more specific regulations for audit committees, auditors tendering process, governance codes, board responsibilities);

-Identify areas in which the EU could provide further training and capacity buildin
+Identify areas in which the EU could provide further training and capacity building, for accounting professionals, those charged with governance, other relevant audiences.

 Medium-term priorities

+Develop administrative capacity of relevant state institutions, involved in or benefiting from accounting/auditing reform, facilitation of single window principle for public services in reporting, quality assurance areas;

-Develop administrative capacity of relevant state institutions Introduce relevant international auditing standards at national level and promote their application by all listed companies at national level;
+Further enforcement of compliance with international auditing standards and reporting at national level and by all professional service providers and accountable entities, especially PIEs

-Provide timely, relevant and precise information about the state of play and development of the existing legislation in Georgia and its conformity with the EU acquis and exchange in advance relevant information concerning necessary institution- and capacity building relevant to the approximation of the EU acquis.
+Provide timely, relevant and precise information about the state of play and development of the existing legislation methodologies and tools in Georgia and its conformity with the EU acquis and exchange access in advance relevant information concerning necessary institution- and capacity building relevant to the approximation of the EU acquis.

-3.5.9 Financial Services
+2.6.9 Financial Services